Azure/azure-iot-arduino/README.md

+# Azure IoT Currently Does Not Support Arduino.

-# **There are known issues with this repository that are currently being worked on.
-Please refer to the [Espressif Azure IoT GitHub repository](https://github.com/espressif/esp-azure) to use the ESP8266 with Azure IoT.**
+Please refer to the [Espressif Azure IoT GitHub repository](https://github.com/espressif/esp-azure) to use the ESP32 or ESP8266 directly with Azure IoT.